 4 tips to help if you need to work on a sofa

 - Stop reaching over to use your laptop on the coffee table.
 In terms of ergonomic crimes, this is one of the big ones.
 The strain it will put on your lower back will have you reaching for the pain killers quicker than anything.
 Bring the laptop to you, balance it on a cushion if you must (careful your laptop doesn’t overheat).
 A much better option would be to use a laptop tray table.

-This is not a position to sit in for hours working on your masterpiece.
+- Make sure you take breaks.
 If you are going to sit on the sofa you need to build in very regular breaks (we’d suggest every 20-30 minutes).
 The basic rule is if it hurts when you get up, you’ve left it too long.
 So, shorten the time between working and the next break.
 The breaks don’t need to be that long, a quick stand and a few paces around the room will do.

 If you’re still struggling now might be the time to bite the bullet and invest in a proper workstation at home.
 If you are planning to work from home frequently a good ergonomic workstation is recommended.
 This doesn’t mean you have to spend a fortune on equipment, you might have things at home that you can use.